oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 Elements related to overriding WebLogic domain configuration:

+These elements are under `configuration.overrides`.
-* `configOverrides`: The name of the config map for optional WebLogic configuration overrides.
+* `configMapName`: The name of the config map for optional WebLogic configuration overrides.
-* `configOverrideSecrets`: A list of names of the secrets for optional WebLogic configuration overrides.
+* `secrets`: A list of names of the secrets for optional WebLogic configuration overrides.

 Elements related to Kubernetes pod and service generation: